touzet/pampa/README.md

 ## General formats and definitions

 The full version of PAMPA, as implemented in PAMPA CLASSIFY and PAMPA CRAFT, relies on a series of formats and data structures essential for managing mass spectra, peptide markers and protein sequences.
+We introduce them in this section.

 ### Mass spectra